SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This project also has dependency on the Flowfield Canvas plugin.
 The plugin itself is not free also.
 But this project has included a free lite version of Flowfield Canvas.

-This project rely on Anim To Texture plugin, which is an official plugin included in the engine.
+This project relies on Anim To Texture plugin, which is an official plugin included in the engine.

 This project is developed and tested by UE5.3 on Windows.